 Are your reports sometimes incomplete or lack vital information?
 Do you have to pull in data from a variety of different sources?
-Is it difficult to get hold of certain data?
+Is it difficult to get hold of specific data?
 Is there always more than one version of the truth?
 If you answered yes to most of the questions, this is a sign that an ERP is needed.
 Why?
 An ERP can streamline the reporting process and make life much more straight-forward.
 You will be able to create the same reports that you always could.
 These reports are even greater ones and at a faster rate, with higher accuracy and relevance.
 Plus most ERP’s can work in real time.

 Do simple tasks take longer than necessary?
 Is coordination between business functions difficult?
 Is a lot of time wasted on manually inputting data?
 Manual systems may be taking their toll on your productivity, as they can be very time consuming to administrate.
 If you’re a small company with limited resources, you can’t afford to waste resource on non-value adding tasks.
 An ERP would help boost productivity by turning the manual systems into automated systems, which would speed up processes from reporting through to finding simple information such as order queries.

 If like many companies you have different systems for different parts of the business, this could be costing more than you think.
 An ERP system would help to unify all the different systems into one, trimming down the complexity of your businesses software, allowing things to run smoother.
 See benefits such as reduced training costs & waste, faster IT support, improved supply chain management, product development, and much more.